swift-psychrometrics/swift-psychrometrics/README.md

 - Dew Point
   - From temperature and relative humidity
-  - From temperature and vapor pressure
+  - From temperature and partial pressure (vapor pressure)

 - Enthalpy
+  - Dry Air
+  - Moist Air

 - Grains of Moisture

 - Humidity Ratio
+  - From water mass and dry air mass
+  - From specific humidity
+  - From total pressure and partial pressure (vapor pressure)
+  - From dry bulb temperature and total pressure
+  - From dry bulb temperature, relative humidity, and total pressure
+  - From dry bulb temperature, relative humidity, and altitude

-- Partial Pressure
+- Partial Pressure (Vapor Pressure)

 - Pressure as function of Altitude

+- Relative Humidity
+  - From dry bulb temperature and dew point temperature
+  - From dry bulb temperature and partial pressure (vapor pressure)

-- Saturation / Vapor Pressure
+- Saturation Pressure

 - Specific Heat (not yet `Numeric` supporting):
   - Water